 Definition

-Picture-in-picture services offer the ability to include a video with a smaller spatial resolution within a video with a bigger spatial resolution, referred to as the supplementary video and the main video, respectively.
-Tracks in the same entity group with grouping_type equal to 'pinp' can be used for support of picture-in-picture services, by choosing one of the tracks that are indicated to contain the main video and one of the other tracks (which contain the supplementary video).
+Picture-in-picture (PiP) services offer the ability to include a video with a smaller spatial resolution within a video with a bigger spatial resolution, referred to as the PiP video and the main video, respectively.
+A video track containing a 'subt' track reference indicates that the track contains PiP video and the main video is contained in the referenced track or any track in the alternate group to which the referenced track belongs, if any.

-All entities in a picture-in-picture entity group shall be video tracks.
+For each pair of PiP video and main video, the window in the main video for embedding/overlaying the PiP video, which is smaller in size than the main video, is indicated by the values of the matrix fields of the TrackHeaderBoxes of the PiP video track and the main video track, and the value of the layer field of the TrackHeaderBox of the supplementary video track is required to be less than that of the main video track, to layer the PiP video in front of the main video.

+A PicInPicInfoBox, defined below, may be present in each sample entry of a PiP video track.
+The presence of a PicInPicInfoBox in each sample entry of a PiP video track indicates that it is enabled to replace the coded video data units representing the target PiP region in the main video with the corresponding video data units of the PiP video.
+In this case, it is required that the same video codec is used for coding of the PiP video and the main video.
+The absence of this box indicates that it is unknown whether such replacement is possible.

 Syntax

-aligned(8) class PicInPicEntityGroupBox extends EntityToGroupBox('pinp',0,0) { unsigned int(8) num_main_video_tracks; unsigned int(1) data_units_replacable; bit (7) reserved = 0; if(data_units_replacable) { unsigned int(8) num_region_ids; for(i=0; i<num_region_ids; i++) unsigned int(16) region_id[i]; } }
+aligned(8) class PicInPicInfoBox extends FullBox('pinp',0,0) { unsigned int(8) num_region_ids; for(i=0; i<num_region_ids; i++) unsigned int(16) region_id[i]; }

 Semantics

-num_main_video_tracks specifies the number of tracks in this entity group that carry the picture-in-picture main video.

-data_units_replacable indicates whether the coded video data units representing the target picture-in-picture region in the main video can be replaced by the corresponding video data units of the supplementary video.
-The value 1 indicates that such video data units replacement is enabled, and the value 0 indicates that such video data units replacement is not enabled.

-When data_units_replacable is equal to 1, the player may choose to replace the coded video data units representing the target picture-in-picture region in the main video with the corresponding coded video data units of the supplementary video before sending to the video decoder for decoding.
-In this case, for a particular picture in the main video, the corresponding video data units of the supplementary video are all the coded video data units in the decoding-time-synchronized sample in the supplemental video track.
-In the case of VVC, when the client chooses to replace the coded video data units (which are VCL NAL units) representing the target picture-in-picture region in the main video with the corresponding VCL NAL units of the supplementary video before sending to the video decoder, for each subpicture ID, the VCL NAL units in the main video are replaced with the corresponding VCL NAL units having that subpicture ID in the supplementary video, without changing the order of the corresponding VCL NAL units.
+When this box is present, the player may choose to replace the coded video data units representing the target PiP region in the main video with the corresponding coded video data units of the PiP video before sending to the video decoder for decoding.
+In this case, for a particular picture in the main video, the corresponding video data units of the PiP video are all the coded video data units in the decoding-time-synchronized sample in the PiP video track.
+In the case of VVC, when the client chooses to replace the coded video data units (which are VCL NAL units) representing the target PiP region in the main video with the corresponding VCL NAL units of the PiP video before sending to the video decoder, for each subpicture ID, the VCL NAL units in the main video are replaced with the corresponding VCL NAL units having that subpicture ID in the PiP video, without changing the order of the corresponding VCL NAL units.

 num_region_ids specifies the number of the following region_id[i] fields.